gatling/gatling/src/docs/content/reference/current/general/assertions/index.md

 * `forAll`: use statistics calculated for each individual request.
 * `details(path)`: use statistics calculated from a group or a request.
 The path is defined like a Unix filesystem path.

-For example, to perform an assertion on the request `MyRequest`, use:
+For example, to perform an assertion on the request `Search`, use:

 {{< include-code "AssertionSample.scala#details" scala >}}

-and to perform an assertion on the request `MyRequest` in the group `MyGroup`, use:
+and to perform an assertion on the request `Index` in the group `Search`, use:

 {{< include-code "AssertionSample.scala#details-group" scala >}}